joshapeterson/computer-vision-with-python/README.md

 # Computer Vision Project for DSBA 6165
-This is a computer vision project completed using Python
+This is a computer vision project completed using Python.

 ## Authors